pxlrbt/wordpress-cf7-cleverreach-integration/README.md

-# CleverReach Addon for Contact Form 7
+# CleverReach integration for Contact Form 7

 Connects your Contact Form 7 forms with your CleverReach account.